CarlosAMolina/checkIframe/README.md

 - Scroll the window to the elements with tags and highlight them with a red border.
 - Enable or disable logs in the web browser console.
 - Create and modify a list with terms to search in the sources of the elements and notify with the add-on icon.
 No case sensitive.
-- Create and modify a blacklist of sources that should not be displayed.
+- Create and modify a blacklist of sources that should not be listed / bordered.

 A background script will listen for tab, window and url events and update the add-on icon.